 The best thing to do is get yourself a kiss mold and make your own vegan kisses!
 I found this cute little tray from Etsy.
 It came quick and it works perfectly.
 I did find a few other molds but I liked the look of this one best, plus it was very inexpensive.

-How to make vegan chocolate kisses
+How to make vegan peanut butter blossoms

 Once you have your kiss mold, simply melt about 1 1/2 cups vegan chocolate chips in the microwave (or stovetop).
 Carefully spoon in enough to fill each mold, then use a toothpick to gently swirl it around, getting down to the point so your kisses aren’t cut off.

 Place in the freezer for 20-30 minutes, until they are hardened, then pop them out.
 For easier vegan chocolate center options, scroll down and view other options.

 Chocolate Ganache center